Senate panel approves Hagel nomination as Pentagon chief

 WASHINGTON (Reuters) - A Senate panel approved Chuck Hagel as President Barack Obama’s new secretary of defense on Tuesday, setting the stage for a vote on his confirmation by the full Senate, possibly this week.

-After acrimonious discussion of the former Nebraska Republican senator, the Senate Armed Services Committee voted 14-11 along party lines to advance Hagel’s confirmation to succeed Leon Panetta as the civilian leader at the Pentagon.
+After more than two hours of often intense debate, the Senate Armed Services Committee voted 14-11 along party lines to advance the former Republican senator’s confirmation to succeed Leon Panetta as the civilian leader at the Pentagon.

 Senator David Vitter, a Republican of Louisiana, did not cast a vote.
-Vitter had said he felt the Hagel vote was being rushed through the Senate.
+Vitter had said he felt the process was too rushed.

-Senator Carl Levin, the committee’s Democratic chairman, told reporters that he hoped for a vote by the full Senate on Hagel’s nomination by the end of this week.
-However, he said it could be pushed past the weekend if Republicans use procedural hurdles to delay it.
+Democratic Senator Carl Levin, the committee’s chairman, told reporters that he hoped for a vote by the full Senate on Hagel’s nomination by the end of this week.
+However, he said it could be pushed past the weekend if Republicans resort to procedural tactics to delay it.

 Harry Reid, the Senate Majority leader, said he hoped debate on Hagel’s nomination would start on Wednesday.

-The nomination of Hagel, 66, has met stiff opposition from some of his fellow Republicans, who raised questions about whether he was sufficiently supportive of Israel and tough on Iran.
+The nomination of Hagel, 66, has met stiff opposition from some of his fellow Republicans, who raised questions about whether he was sufficiently supportive of Israel, tough on Iran and capable enough to lead the Pentagon.

 Levin insisted the confirmation battle would not weaken Hagel, diminish his ability to work with the committee going forward nor harm the ability of Democrats and Republicans on the panel to cooperate.

-“Sometimes you come out stronger from these kinds of fights,” he told reporters after the hearing.
+“Sometimes you come out stronger from these kinds of fights,” he told reporters.

 Hagel’s testimony before the armed services panel during his January 31 confirmation hearing has also been criticized.
 Even some Democrats have said he appeared unprepared and at times hesitant during aggressive questioning by Republican committee members.

-During the committee meeting, Democrats largely praised Hagel’s record and made the case for his confirmation.
-Several stressed the right of the president to choose members of his cabinet, despite objections from the other party.
+During the committee meeting, several Democrats stressed the right of the president to choose members of his cabinet, despite objections from the other party.

 “As much as some people in this room don’t like it, he was elected president of the United States by the American people and he has selected an honorable veteran, a Republican, who has served this country in various capacities,” Missouri Senator Claire McCaskill said.

-Republicans criticized Hagel’s past statements such as his opposition to President George W. Bush’s “surge” sending thousands more troops to Iraq and sought to delay the vote, repeating demands for more information on Hagel’s finances and speeches.
+Republicans criticized Hagel’s past statements such as his opposition to President George W. Bush’s “surge” sending thousands more troops to Iraq.
+Some suggested Hagel had not been forthcoming and repeated demands for more information on his finances.

 “There are very few people who have been this wrong about so many different things,” said Senator Lindsey Graham, who has been one of the most vocal opponents of Hagel’s nomination.

-At one point there was a heated exchange between Texas Senator Ted Cruz and Oklahoma Senator James Inhofe, two of the Republicans on the panel, and several Democrats.
-This occurred after Cruz implied that Hagel had lied to the committee and Inhofe said Hagel was “cozy” with Iran because, he said, Tehran had endorsed his nomination as defense secretary.

-Levin said Hagel had complied with the committee’s rules for financial disclosure from nominees.
+“We need a secretary of defense.
+We have the use of a nuclear weapon in North Korea,” Levin said.

-Despite the heated exchanges, Republican members of the committee did not follow through on a threat to walk out on the vote.
+Despite their scornful attacks on Hagel, Republicans on the committee did not follow through on a threat to walk out.

-Other Republicans have threatened to use a procedural hurdle known as a filibuster, which would make it difficult for the full Senate to vote on Hagel’s nomination this week, as the Democrats hope.
+Other Republicans have threatened to use a procedural tactic known as a filibuster to try to keep the full Senate from considering Hagel’s nomination this week.
 The Senate begins a week-long recess on Friday.

+But it was not immediately clear that they would follow through on that threat, which would be almost unprecedented in the nearly 100 years since the Senate started its modern filibuster rules.

 Additional reporting by Thomas Ferraro; Editing by Sandra Maler, Christopher Wilson and Cynthia Osterman